|100mg × 30 tablet||C$ 73.53Per pill C$ 2.45||C$ 2.45||Add to cart|

 - itching in the rectal or genital area

 - pain on swallowing

 - redness, blistering, peeling or loosening of the skin, including inside the mouth

 - severe stomach pain or cramps

 Side effects that usually do not require medical attention (report to your prescriber or health care professional if they continue or are bothersome):

 - loss of appetite

 Keep out of the reach of children.

-Store at a temperature between 15 and 30 degrees C (59 and 85 degrees F).
-Keep container closed tightly.
+Store at room temperature, below 30 degrees C (86 degrees F).
+Protect from light.
+Keep container tightly closed.
 Throw away any unused medicine after the expiration date.
 Taking this medicine after the expiration date can make you seriously ill.